 2888 South Heather Gardens Way, Aurora, Colorado 80014

 With the Rocky Mountains Looming in the Distance, Heather Gardens is a Large, Quiet 55+ Community with Condominiums, Town Homes, Duplexes, a Spacious Clubhouse, a Restaurant, a Nine Hole Golf Course and More

 About 15 miles from Denver's bustling downtown and about 15 miles from the Rocky Mountain foothills, Heather Gardens is a peaceful, urban 55+ community with 2,426 duplexes, town homes and condominiums spread across 200 acres.
 It was built by EDI Homes foothills between 1973 and 1986.

 The majority of properties are condominiums in one of five mid-rise buildings, with townhomes and single family homes sprinkled between.
 Condo floor plans range from about 780 square feet to 2,412 square feet of living space with one to two bedrooms and one to three baths.
 Most condominiums have underground parking and in-unit laundry hookups.

 Duplexes (Country Place Patio Homes) are designed with single-level living in mind and have roughly 930 square feet to 1,665 square feet with two bedrooms and two to three baths.
 Most have a fireplace, a two-car garage, and a private patio.

 Townhomes are two stories tall and have about 1,700 square feet with two bedrooms and two to three baths.
 All have a full basement, central heating, and a private patio.

-Resales begin in the mid- to high-$100,000s, although most properties sell in the $200,000s and $300,000s.
-Please verify this price with a Realtor as is may change.
+Resales begin in the high-$100,000s, although most properties sell in the $200,000s and $300,000s.
+Please verify this price with a Realtor as it may change.
 HOA fees vary by unit but are in the $375 to $500 per month range for most and help pay for shared amenities, building maintenance, insurance, water, sewer, and heat.